Are there other reasons why I might not get EI?

 • you do not give Service Canada staff information they ask for, or

-• you are not working because of a strike or lockout.
+• you’re not working because there’s a strike or lockout.

 You can get your benefits started again if you prove that the reason why you were disentitled has stopped.

-If Service Canada disqualifies or disentitles you, you have 30 days to ask them to reconsider.
+If Service Canada cuts off your benefits, you have 30 days to ask them to reconsider.
 This means asking them to review and change their decision.
 For information about how to do this, see How do I ask for a reconsideration?

 You can give them any new information you have when you ask them to reconsider.